BharathxD/TheRustLang/Notes/README.md

 - References provide the ability to read and write data without consuming ownership of it.
 References are created with borrows (& and &mut) and used with dereferences (*), often implicitly.
 - All variables can read, own, and (optionally) write their data.
 - Creating a reference will transfer permissions from the borrowed path to the reference.
+- Permissions are returned once the reference's lifetime has ended.
+- Data must outlive all references that point to it.